 Columbia Sportswear’s ratings

-ETF investors seeking to add exposure to COLM can consider the First Trust SMID Cap Rising Dividend Achievers ETF (SDVY), which invests 1% of its portfolio in the company’s stock.
+ETF investors seeking to add exposure to COLM can consider the iShares Morningstar Small-Cap Growth ETF (JKK), which invests ~0.3% of its portfolio in the company.